Spain Student Travel Programs for Teens

 High School Trips to Spain: Program Overview

-High school trips to Spain are designed for students ages 14–18, with trained program leaders guiding every day.
+High school trips to Spain are designed for students ages 14–18, with trained Program Leaders guiding every day.
 These programs balance structured cultural immersion with age-appropriate independence, giving teens real responsibility within a supported environment.

 Every itinerary is designed specifically for high schoolers, not scaled-down adult tours.